sayeesx/lune/SECURITY.md

 ## Supported Versions

-Only the latest major release of Lune will receive security updates.
+Only the latest stable version of Lune is actively maintained and protected against security vulnerabilities.

 | Version | Supported |
 |----------|------------|